erwa/notes/ml.md

 a::rest (* `a` is the head of the list *)

 rev l  (* returns list with elements in reverse order *)

+(* check if any element satisfies predicate *) exists f l
+(* applies f to each element x of the list l, from left to right, until f x evaluates to true; it returns true if such an x exists and false otherwise. *)
 ```

 http://sml-family.org/Basis/list.html